 Once the client’s payment comes due and is received, this incoming payment may be entered using the Payments sub-panel on the Invoice record.
 This will adjust the Amount Due on the Invoice, as well as the Balance Receivable in the Sales Information panel on the Account record for this client.
 As clients may make partial payments, there may be one or more Payment records related to each Invoice record on its Payments sub-panel.

 This is the life-cycle on the sales side within 1CRM – and an analogous process exists for the purchasing side of the business, involving Purchase Orders, Receiving, Bills and Outgoing Payments.

 A system-level setting may be used to configure 1CRM to add all Products on each Invoice to the Supported Products sub-panel of the Account involved, once the Invoice is paid in full.
 This setting is used if you want Accounts to have an associated Supported Products list that shows all the kinds of products that the Account has purchased.

-The details above are rather simplified compared to the many ways that 1CRM Order Management may be configured.
-Businesses come in all shapes and sizes, and they have a broad set of needs and practices when it comes to Order Management.
+The details above are rather simplified compared to the many ways that 1CRM Order Management process flow may be configured.
+Businesses come in all shapes and sizes, and they have a broad set of needs and practices when it comes to sales order management process.
 Over the years 1CRM has added many variations in Order Management processes to support a very wide range of business models.
-If you like what you see above, or would like to learn if 1CRM can support your Order Management requirements, just give us a call or drop us an email at email@example.com.
+If you like what you see above, or would like to learn if 1CRM can support your Order Management requirements, just give us a call or drop us an email at firstname.lastname@example.org.

 Want to test drive 1CRM 8.6?
 Try it out for 30 days – on us!